Angels in the Endzone: Plot

-The Westfield Angels high school football team are on a 54 game skid.
+The Westfield Angels high school football team is on a 54-game skid.
 Jesse Harper is their best player and is playing as tailback, shedding a new light for the team.
 However, after a terrible accident in a rainstorm in which his father Peter, a former high school football star, dies, he feels demoralized and lonely and quits the team.

 On the night that Jesse quits, his younger brother Kevin confronts him telling him that football was a major part of his life and that he belongs on the team.
 He responds by saying that the only way he would return to the team is if they start winning.

 Kevin prays to the angels to come and help the team to win some games, so that Jesse will start playing again.
 The next day, they come, headed by Al, the only returning character from Angels in the Outfield; Kevin is the only one who can see them, though.

 Game after game after game, Westfield keep winning with the angels' help.
 Kevin becomes a "lucky charm" for his brother's football team, since he can tell Coach Buck what the angels need.

 At the same time elsewhere, Jesse begins to associate with shady teenage bookie Bodean and his friend Tyler, who had previously profited greatly over Westfield's losses, but have since started losing money due to their angel-assisted victories.
 At one point, Jesse inadvertently distracts a gas station attendant with a fill-up and a window washing while Bodean robs the station's cash registers to recoup his losses as Tyler observes.
 Jesse soon notices the robbery in progress, but hesitates to say anything to the attendant as he pays him, and the three quickly drive off just as the attendant discovers the robbery, with Jesse accidentally leaving his wallet behind in the process.
 The station attendant picks up the wallet and reports the crime, and the police later encounter Jesse walking home after cutting ties with Bodean and Tyler over the robbery and, after questioning him, bring him back home.
 With the information he gives them, Bodean and Tyler are arrested at the championship game several days later.

-The day before the championship game, Coach Buck asks Jesse if he could possibly come back to play for the team.
+The day before the championship game, Coach Buck asks Jesse to come back to play for the team, as he is retiring after this season and will be the final game he coaches.
 He accepts, since now he has confidence that they can win.